By Jill Brooke

 So have fun with your floral arrangements.
 Flowers have ancient histories that tell stories of your heritage as well as create conversations with all age groups.
 Any time you can bring nature to your table – as well as stories – the events will always be memorable.

-Jill Brooke is a former CNN correspondent and editor-in-chief of Avenue and Travel Savvy.
-She is an author and also the editorial director of Flower Power Daily.
+Jill Brooke is a former CNN correspondent, Post columnist and editor-in-chief of Avenue and Travel Savvy magazine.
+She is an author and the editorial director of FPD and floral editor for aspire design and home magazine